-You can enable SSH access for you hosting account from the settings page.
-The user name and password are same as that of your cpanel account.
+You can enable SSH access for your hosting account from the settings page.
+The user name and password are the same as that of your cPanel account.

 All plans come with the option to easily upgrade resources when your CPU and RAM usage cross the limits.
 You can check the CPU and concurrent Usage statistics under the Metrics section of your CPanel.

 We know that GoDaddy was primarily a domain registrar.
 So, if you buy both the domain and hosting from them, you can easily connect those domains with your hosting account.
 No need of messing with Nameserver settings and DNS records.

 While on GoDaddy, their team continuously monitors your server for malicious visitors and DDoS attacks.

 Earlier, GoDaddy was using a custom-made control panel for managing hosting.
 It was not that smooth to operate.
 Recently, they have completely switched to CPanel, which has made things so much easier.

 On the other hand, the lack of free Let’s Encrypt SSL integration is a disadvantage although you can install it manually from the CPanel.
 Also, unlike some of the other web hosts, they do not give free one-time site migration when you join.

 As a big company that offers multiple services, GoDaddy’s website shows many more things than just web hosting.
 Still, nothing is cluttered and you can easily navigate the site.

 Purchasing a product like hosting or domain from GoDaddy is a streamlined process.
 However, keep an eye on upsells.
 If you do not pay attention, unwanted items can get into your shopping cart, thereby rising your bills.